KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [KeyDisplayed by l0b5ter](https://github.com/l0b5ter/KeyDisplayed)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-4. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+5. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Keypress by ItsMeBrille](https://github.com/ItsMeBrille/MMM-Keypress)